haigdjambazian/raspberrypi-setup-steps/README.md

 ```
 * Visit http://192.168.0.104/

-V. Test 3: use php with the webserver
+5. Test 3: use php with the webserver
 -------------------------------------

 * Install php: